The Best Places for Indoor Play in Hong Kong

 When they’re still in diapers or too small to climb the big jungle gyms, these are the perfect spots for the littler set.

 Little Beetles has so much going for it.
 Not only is it a cute space for babies and kids up to 6 years of age to play, but it doubles as a shop selling attractive children’s furniture and wooden educational toys from popular brand Haba.
-The playroom, decorated in soothing blue and green pastel shades, contains a colourful climbing wall, areas for role play and movement, and so much more.
+The playroom is one of the smaller ones on this list, so it’s best to call ahead, but it has all the things little ones love, like a colourful climbing wall, interactive toys, and more.

 The play space for kids 7 and under to romp and roll in, and a chic cafe serving some seriously good coffee, makes us big fans of Baumhaus.
 But don’t take our word for it – grab a cuppa and relax in the inviting coffee lounge, and watch your youngsters have a ball in the beautiful treehouse opposite.
 The birch wood structure is a welcoming place for toddlers to pre-schoolers to experience varying levels of physical challenge, along with motor-skills stimulation.